ajbudhi/Microsoft-Stock-Time-Series-Analysis/README.md

 ![LSTM Model](Images/LSTM_model.png)

-Upon evaluation, the MSE of the Training and Test set were 21 and 35, respectively, which was an indication that this model is a good predictor.
+Upon evaluation, the RMSE of the Training and Test set were 21 and 35, respectively, which was an indication that this model is a good predictor.

 ## Recommendations